user3217/bnn-dirichlet/README.md

 # Functional Priors and Cold Posteriors

-This repository hosts the code to reproduce all results presented in the report *On Functional Priors and Cold Posteriors in Bayesian Neural Networks*.
+This repository hosts the code to reproduce all results presented in the report [On Functional Priors and Cold Posteriors in Bayesian Neural Networks](report.pdf).

 # Key contributions